joebrew/joebrew.github.io/publications.markdown

 9. It depends when you ask: seasonal variation in malaria control acceptability and preferences
 10. A public toolkit for private disease control initiatives (interactive, online tools)
 11. Cautious but willing: a qualitative assessment of views regarding malaria control among industry, business and governmental leaders in Mozambique
-12. Does origin of teacher matter in malaria education?
+12. Does nationality of teacher matter in standardized malaria education?
 13. Social network analysis of malaria contagion in Mozambique.
 14. Mapping malaria: a low-cost approach to understanding malaria's spatial distribution